Healthy Maple Walnut Granola Recipe

 - Samantha Lynn

-- Oct 17
+- Oct 17, 2025

-- 3 min read
+- 2 min read

 Okay, I know a recipe may not be what you expect from a wellness practitioner—but lately, I’ve been returning to my authenticity and exploring more ways to share inspiring content with this community.
-I love yoga and meditation, and I also love simple, mindful living—which includes enjoying easy, delicious food, like this yummy granola!
+I love yoga and meditation, but I also love simple, mindful living—which includes enjoying easy, delicious food, like this yummy granola!

 Maple Walnut Granola